rapid7/recog/CONTRIBUTING.md

 The users and maintainers of Recog would greatly appreciate any contributions you can make to the project.
 These contributions typically come in the form of filed bugs/issues or pull requests (PRs).
-These contributions routinely result in new versions of the [recog gem](https://rubygems.org/gems/recog) and the [recog release](https://github.com/rapid7/recog/releases) to be released.
+These contributions routinely result in new versions of the [recog gem](https://rubygems.org/gems/recog) to be released.
 The process for everything is described below.

 ## Contributing Issues / Bug Reports